STATEMENT OF FAITH

 We believe that the Holy Bible is God’s inspired, inerrant revelation to man and is the only certain, sufficient, and infallible rule from which we draw all saving knowledge.
 All of our creeds, confessions, and Church documents are tried by His Word.

 We believe that there is one true God.
-He eternally exists in three persons, and in the unity of the Godhead there are the Father, the Son, and the Holy Spirit, who are equal in every divine perfection, and who execute distinct but harmonious offices in the great work of redemption.
-From all eternity God decrees all that shall come to pass, yet so without sinning or violating the will and responsibility of man.
+He eternally exists in three persons, and in the unity of the Godhead, there is the Father, the Son, and the Holy Spirit, who are equal in every divine perfection, and who execute distinct but harmonious offices in the great work of redemption.
+From all eternity, God decrees all that shall come to pass, yet so without sinning or violating the will and responsibility of man.

 3. The Fall of Man